Financial Mistakes To Avoid For Every Decade

 Completely abandoning investments

 You tend to build your funds until you retire, and then stop proactively building and start living off those funds.
 However, retirees can continue to maximise on their investments to stretch their retirement income through investments that offer monthly or quarterly distributions.
-Ensuring your investments deliver a steady income stream can help you better manage your budget and stretch your money further (Find out what are the low-risk investments that retirees can invest in).
+Ensuring your investments deliver a steady income stream can help you better manage your budget and stretch your money further.

 Not maintaining a medical insurance